-Rome’s Jewish Ghetto; or Roman Ghetto, was established in 1555 by Pope Paul IV for the 5,000 Jews that lived in Rome at the time.
-The former walled quarter sits close to the river Tiber, and today is one of the most fascinating quarters of the city.
-Our 3 hour Rome Trastevere walking tour starts in this quarter, before taking you over the Tiber to the historic Travstevere neighbourhood.
+Rome’s Jewish Ghetto was established in 1555 by Pope Paul IV for the 5,000 Jews that lived in Rome at the time.
+The formerly walled quarter sits close to the river Tiber, and today is one of the most fascinating neighborhoods of the city.

-This tour with Walks In Europe is an intimate tour that takes a maximum of only 8 people.
-We also offer private tours, where we will pick you up right at your hotel!
-Rome Trastevere walking tour can be enjoyed in the morning or in the afternoon, ending right on time for lunch or supper.
+This tour with Walks in Europe is an intimate visit that takes a maximum of only 12 people.
+Rome Trastevere walking tour can be enjoyed with several departures in the day depending on the season, ending right on time for lunch or supper.

 You can enjoy these meals in these areas, do ask your guide for recommendations and what and where to eat.